Graduate Programs

 Ph.D., Psy.D., and D.Min. students must follow proposal and approval processes established by their academic program.
 Registration for Dissertation will happen according to the student's academic program policies.
 Once the student reaches Dissertation Continuation status, registration for Dissertation Continuation will be coordinated by the student's academic program and the Registrar's Office.
 Continuous enrollment in Dissertation Continuation is required for the student to retain status with the College, including the use of the College's learning resources, facilities, and other benefits.
 A $50.00 fee will be charged for each semester (fall, spring and summer) of dissertation continuation.
 Students will not receive a degree until their work has been accepted by the Library.

 Requirements for the Psy.D. or Ph.D. in Clinical Psychology clinical dissertation are specified in the Psy.D.
 Student Handbook, Ph.D.
 Student Handbook, and the Clinical Dissertation Manual.
+See more info on the Graduate Handbooks and Forms page.

 Students are hereby notified that copies of a student's dissertation will be made available to the public through the College's library.